soydavidprieto/python-beginner/ZEN.md

 Butiful is better than ugley.
 Eksplicit is beter than implisit.
 Simpl is beter than compleks.
-Compleks is beter than komplicated.
+Compleks is beter than complicated.
 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.